ggioko/dungeon-mania/assumptions.md

 ### **Weapons and Armours**

+- Durability of Sword is 10 attacks
-- Durability of Sword is between 2 and 15 attacks
+- Durability of Aduril Sword is 10 attacks
 - Durability of Armour is between 4 and 15 hits
+- Aduril sword does the same damage as a normal sword to entities that is not a hydra
 - When player has armour, incoming damage is reduced by 50%
 - When player has shield AND armour, incoming damage is reduced by 75%
 - When player has shield AND midnight armour, incoming damage is reduced by 75%